-Over time lacquer finishes do age and start to look unappealing.
-But one can sand down the coats and then re-apply lacquer.
+Over time lacquer finishes do age and starts to look unappealing.
+But one can sand down the coats and then re-apply the lacquer.

-Wax is possibly the easiest form of finish to apply and hence has been in use for a very long time, and may be considered by some to be the best sealant for wood burning.
+Wax is possibly the easiest form of finish to apply and hence has been in use for a very long time, and may be considered by some to be the best sealant for wood burning projects.